julianburr/sketch-plugin-boilerplate/README.md

 ### `yarn start`
 During development you don't want to manually rebuild every time you make a tiny little change.
 When running `yarn start` you create a development build (into the actual build folder structure, so Sketch automatically uses the files as a plugin) and stays alive watching for any changes.
 The bundled JS file is not minified (for better debugging) and a cache is used for faster rebuilding.

+_NOTE: since it is much more convenient I split most of the scripts into `:plugin` and `:webview` as well, so you can start and watch your webview development by simply calling `yarn start:webview`_

 ### `yarn build`
 This command creates an uglified production build.

 ### `yarn lint` and `yarn lint-fix`
 Simply runs `eslint` and `eslint --fix` on the plugin source folder.

+### `yarn bundle`
+Bundles the code into a `*.sketchplugin` folder ready to be pusblished or shared.

+### `yarn todos`
+Basically just because I got tired of noting todos in my code and then forget about it 😅

 ##  Todos
  - [x] ~~eslint integration~~